The Characteristics Of A Good School

 - A good school doesn’t exhaust teachers and administrators.

-- A good school feels good to learn in, teach in, visit, and otherwise experience.
+- A good school feels good for all visitors to learn within, teach within, visit, and otherwise experience.

 - A good school seeks to grow great teachers who seek to grow all students to shape and change their world.